-iPad Air vs. iPad Pro: What’s the difference and which one should I get?
+iPad Air vs. iPad Pro: Which one should you buy?

 Apple’s iPad has, for a long time, defined tablet devices.
 But shopping for a tablet is no longer as simple as going to the store and just buying an iPad.
 Apple has beefed up its tablet lineup, offering everything from the 7.9-inch iPad Mini to the 12.9-inch iPad Pro and all of the models in between.
 So, to keep things a little easier, this article is going to compare the most recent iPad Air to iPad Pro.
 Hopefully, this will help you decide which of the two models would be a better fit for you.